Cozumel Time: What time is it in Cozumel, Mexico?

 How does daylight savings time affect time in Cozumel?

 They do not observe daylight Savings Time in the city of Cozumel.
 Because of this, the time difference is affected.
 You are on Central Standard Time if you live in Texas.
 It is one hour behind the Mexican city of Cozumel.
 You can observe daylight savings time in Texas until November.
-You will catch up to Cozumel when you set your clock ahead one hour in March.
+You will catch up to the Cozumel time zone when you set your clock ahead one hour in March.
 In November, Cozumel will be one hour ahead of you when you fall back one hour.
 You may or may not need to adjust your watch depending on where you travel and what time of year you travel to.

 Is Quintana Roo the only Mexican State to Observe Eastern Standard Time?